sb53systems/G-Code-Flow-Temperature-Controller/README.md

   ![image](https://github.com/user-attachments/assets/c0a30aed-046a-48ad-b819-93def3b28de5)

-The speed of overhangs and small internal/external bridges should be set to the maximum speed, this will ensure that the filament is extruded at the recommended flow rate and that it is not too hot and falls off, or too cold and shrinks, and will avoid sudden changes in flow rate and unnecessary temperature drop.
+The speed of overhangs and small internal/external bridges should be set to the maximum speed, this will ensure that the filament is extruded at the recommended flow rate and that it is not too hot and falls off, or too cold and shrinks, also avoiding sudden flow changes and unnecessary temperature drops caused by the average flow calculated by the script.
 ![image](https://github.com/user-attachments/assets/050be022-7cef-47ff-b1aa-15f8b5134dce)

-For larger bridges, I use Thick Bridges in Orca Slicer and a single 5015 radial fan for part cooling, there is not much deference between a 60mm bridge at 30mm/s and another at 100mm/s, and since I don't print a lot of wide bridges, I prefer to keep an automatic speed.
+For larger bridges, I use "Thick Bridges" in Orca Slicer and a single 5015 radial fan for part cooling, there is not much deference between a 60mm bridge at 30mm/s and another at 100mm/s, and since I don't print a lot of wide bridges, I prefer to keep an automatic speed.
-Or you can use a modifier (or more than one) in the slicer that changes the speed of a few lower layers to the bridge, this Approach can only be optimized if it is included in the Slicer, the temperature and speed should gradually decrease to the desired bridge speed.
+You can use a modifier (or more than one) in the slicer that changes the speed of a few lower layers to the bridge, this Approach can only be optimized if it is included in the Slicer, the temperature and speed should gradually decrease to the desired bridge speed.
 Example bellow for 50mm/s External Bridge speed.
 ![image](https://github.com/user-attachments/assets/51f2cba4-d57d-4ea7-8ef7-d0c36dd61dc0)
 ![image](https://github.com/user-attachments/assets/1cee9879-389b-4117-9048-b96c76e51891)